pvto/konte-art/DEVELOPMENT_IDEAS.md

 #Secondary ideas

+ - more effects: contrast
- - more effects:  brightness and contrast
+ - (v) more effects:  brightness
  - more effects:  mask